Statements - setting out your child's needs

 Annual review and meeting

-Your ELB must review your child's statement at least once a year, checking your child's progress and making sure that the statement continues to meet their needs.
+The EA in your region must review your child's statement at least once a year, checking your child's progress and making sure that the statement continues to meet their needs.
 Your child's school will invite you to a meeting and ask you to send in your views on your child's progress over the past year.